obewan/SMLP/README.md

 To enable the HTTP service of SMLP, follow these steps:

-Start SMLP on the server with the HTTP service enabled on port 8080:
+Start SMLP on the server with the HTTP service enabled, for example on port 8080:

 ```bash
 ./smlp -e "myMushroomMLP.json" -i "myMushroomMLP.json" -V -H -P 8080